NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

          year = forcats::as_factor(year))
 ```

-And plot a raw phenology plot of the biomass throughout the season,
+And a simple phenology plot of the biomass throughout the season,
-meaured at collection time.
+measured at collection time.

 ``` r
 ggplot(aes(y = net_wet_weight,